D. J. Kennington

 Douglas James Kennington (born July 15, 1977) is a Canadian professional stock car racing driver.
-He currently competes full-time in the NASCAR Canada Series, driving the No. 17 Dodge Challenger for his own team, DJK Racing.
-He won the 2010 and 2012 Canada Series championships.
-Kennington also previously competed part-time in the NASCAR Xfinity Series, driving the No. 99 Toyota Supra for B. J. McLeod Motorsports, and part-time in the Monster Energy NASCAR Cup Series, driving the No. 77 Chevrolet Camaro ZL1 for Spire Motorsports.
+He currently competes full-time in the NASCAR Canada Series, driving the No. 51 Chevrolet for Rick Ware Racing.

+Kennington won the 2010 and 2012 Canada Series championships.
+He also previously competed part-time in the NASCAR Cup Series, NASCAR Xfinity Series, and the NASCAR Gander Outdoors Truck Series.
 He is the son of Doug Kennington, a former CASCAR driver and founder of St. Thomas Raceway Park.

 Racing career

-Monster Energy Cup Series
+Cup Series

 Kennington's car at Daytona International Speedway.

 Kennington made his Sprint Cup Series debut at the 2016 Can-Am 500 at Phoenix in the No. 55 for Premium Motorsports, where he finished 35th.
 In 2017, he joined newly-formed Gaunt Brothers Racing to run the Daytona 500 in the No. 96 Toyota Camry.
 He qualified in 28th after racing his way in during the second Can-Am Duel qualifying race, but got collected in a sixteen-car crash on lap 129.
 He attempted to qualify again for the team at Talladega, but failed to do so.
 He ran the No. 15 Premium Motorsports at Daytona in July.

 In 2018, Kennington returned to Gaunt Brothers Racing, with the team attempting a part-time schedule in the No. 96.
 At Bristol, Kennington, who is Canadian, ran a paint scheme in memoriam following the Humboldt Broncos bus crash.
 He finished 27th in the tribute car, with the hood being auctioned for charity.
 For the FireKeepers Casino 400 at Michigan, Kennington drove the No. 7 for Premium Motorsports.

 For the 2019 STP 500, Kennington joined Spire Motorsports' No. 77 Chevrolet.

 Xfinity Series

-In 2007–2009 he ran the Nationwide Series part-time for MacDonald Motorsports in a Dodge Charger.
-He has over thirty starts but has never cracked the top-ten.
-His career best NASCAR Nationwide Series finish was an eleventh place finish driving for Rensi-Hamilton in the Del Monte Ford in the 2010 race in Montreal.
+In 2007–2009, Kennington ran the Nationwide Series part-time for MacDonald Motorsports in a Dodge Charger.
+He has over 30 starts but has never cracked the top-ten.
+His career best NASCAR Nationwide Series finish was an 11th place finish driving for Rensi-Hamilton in the Del Monte Ford in the 2010 race in Montreal.
 Kennington has also raced for Jennifer Jo Cobb Racing in the NASCAR Nationwide Series in 2011 Montreal event.